cs-fullstack-master/project3-Django/README.md

 <hr>

 #### Extra Work:
-Create a user profile page that allows them to change their emergency fund and record a reason for their emergency fund.
+Create a user profile page that allows them to change their emergency fund.
+Display total withdrawn and total deposited.

 #### Extra extra work:
-Allow a user to tag/group expenses together and provide a view on their home page to view only those tagged/grouped expenses.
+Allow a user to tag/group withdrawals when creating a withdrawal.

+#### Extra extra extra work:
+Show the percent of each tag/group by total withdrawn on the user's profile.